NelsonPython/tuningGuides/DeepLearning.md

 - Communication link between compute nodes
 - Optimized software

 Choosing the right combination of resources greatly accelerates the efficiency of your AI services.
-All the processes including dataset preparation, model training, model optimization, and model deployment, can be done on the 3 Generation Intel&reg; Xeon&reg; Scalable Processor platform-based infrastructure that supports machine learning/deep learning platforms for training and inference.
+All of the processes including dataset preparation, model training, model optimization, and model deployment, can be done on a 3rd Generation Intel&reg; Xeon&reg; Scalable Processor platform-based infrastructure that supports machine learning/deep learning platforms for training and inference.
 A proposed infrastructure is shown in the figure below:

 ![Neural Compressor Workflow](/content/dam/develop/external/us/en/images/neuralCompressorWorkflow.png)

-## Intel&reg; AVX-512 and Intel&reg; Deep Learning Boost
+## Intel&reg; Neural Compressor

-[Intel® Neural Compressor](https://intel.github.io/neural-compressor) is an open-source Python library running on Intel CPUs and GPUs.
+[Intel® Neural Compressor](https://intel.github.io/neural-compressor) is an open-source Python library that runs on Intel CPUs and GPUs.

-## BIOS Settings and Hardware Configuration
+## Hardware Configuration

+Machine learning workloads, specifically deep learning workloads, are often used by compute-intensive applications.
+Hence, they require sufficient memory, CPUs, hard drives, and other computing resources to achieve optimal performance.
+The following settings are recommended:

 ### BIOS Settings

-The configuration items that can be optimized in BIOS and their recommended values are as follows:

 |Configuration item|Recommended value|
 |------------------|-----------------|